STEM Summer Camps

 Yes, options for limited university housing are offered through registration.
 Rooms will be distributed on a first come, first serve basis.
 Due to COVID-19 protocol, housing will be in single occupancy bedrooms with suite-style bathrooms.

-Should I bring my own bedding
+Should I bring my own bedding for the residential camp?

 Yes, you do need to bring bedding (sheets, blankets, pillows).